 XM satellite capability is built in, and the first three months are free when you buy the RX.
 Three services are available: real-time traffic, advance weather forecasts and XM Satellite Radio.
-It costs $23.99 a month to subscribe to all three services after the trial period.

 The standard audio system has 9 speakers, a 6-disc CD changer and can play MP3 and WMA files from your iPod.
 A 12-speaker system comes with the navigation system, and a 15-speaker Mark Levinson Surround Sound system is available for those who require an audio system consistent with the very best home systems.

-The front seats now have longer cushions, with higher backrests, and are fitted with active headrests as standard equipment.
+Compared to earlier models, the front seats now have longer cushions, with higher backrests, and are fitted with active headrests as standard equipment.
 The headrests are designed to adjust upward in the event of a rear-end collision, reducing whiplash.
 Because of the active headrests, rear-seat entertainment screens are independently mounted in pods behind the headrests.
 The two seven-inch LCD screens can operate separately so one passenger can play a game while another passenger watches a DVD.
 The seats are covered in fabric in standard trim, with leather and semi-aniline leather offered as available options.

 One of our test units had seats covered in the consistently flawless semi-aniline leather, and we were hard pressed to find a misplaced stitch or shadow of stain anywhere.
 In fact, the leather is so supple and uniformly perfect we first thought it must be synthetic material.
 Regardless of the covering, both front seats are 10-way adjustable, with memory, and heated/air conditioned seats are available.

 The rear seat can accommodate five and has a 40/20/40 fold-down split.
-The new design makes it easier to release one or both seats from the back, without having to walk around to the side, when loading cargo.
+The latest design makes it easier to release one or both seats from the back, without having to walk around to the side, when loading cargo.